Pandora Papers: King of Jordan amassed £70m secret property empire

 The documents in the Pandora Papers reveal the three companies are among those represented by a Panama law firm, and all were secretly owned by the King of Jordan.

 An anonymous blogger who writes about celebrity house sales in California said at the time: "Someone has gone to a hell of a lot of trouble to cover their tracks here.
 Yes, very rich people often like to stay anonymous.
-But this level of deliberate opacity is practically beyond anything we've ever witnessed.
+But this level of deliberate opacity is practically beyond anything we've ever witnessed."

 'You know who'